andrew-hossack/SkydiveWx/README.md

 ## Development

-To install the package, run:
+To build the package, run the following command:

 ```bash
 pip install .
 ```

-For development and to view any live changes, run the app locally with:
+For development and to view any live changes, run the app locally with the following command:

+_**Note:** If changes do not appear on refresh, please delete all `/build` and `*.egg-info` files, then rebuild the package._

 ```bash
 python src/skydiveutahapp/app.py
 ```